When is Children in Need 2020 on TV?

 Children in Need is back this year for its 40th birthday – here's everything you need to know about the fundraising extravaganza.

+The BBC is gearing up for one its biggest nights in entertainment – it’s almost time for Children in Need 2020.

-It’s the 40th anniversary of the BBC’s Children in Need this year, and while the live appeal show is set to look a bit difference this year due to the ongoing pandemic, it won’t stop Pudsey Bear from putting on a good show.
+Although the live appeal show will look a little different this year on account of the coronavirus pandemic, we will still see a huge line-up performing in the bonanza.

-Comedian Mel Giedroyc will be hosting Friday’s extravaganza with the help of Alex Scott, Chris Ramsey and Stephen Mangan while various celebs will be stopping by to encourage public donations for disadvantaged children across the UK.
+Joining Pudsey Bear on the night will be hosts Mel Giedroyc, Alex Scott, Chris Ramsey and Stephen Mangan.
+On top of that, we’ll see various celebrities stopping by to help support the important charity which helps disadvantaged children across the UK.

-With the likes of Shawn Mendes, Beverley Knight and McFly performing this year, Children in Need 2020 is set to be a jam-packed evening of entertainment.
-Here’s everything you need to know about the fun night of fundraising.
+We can expect to see performances from Beverley Knight, McFly and Shawn Mendes throughout the night… here’s everything you need to know about Children in Need 2020.

 When is Children in Need 2020 on TV?